nathantesler/textkit2-issue/README.md

 An editable TextKit 2 backed UITextView is unusable for large documents because selection/caret positioning behaviour is incorrect.
 The user will tap a word to begin editing, but the caret will be shown in an undefined location, often dozens of paragraphs below the selected content.

 To reproduce:
-1. Create a UITextView backed by a standard TextKit 2 stack and a large amount of text (50,000+ words)
+1. Run the sample project on the iOS simulator or device.
 2. Scroll quickly through the text view (at least 20% of the way down)
 3. Tap once to select a position in the document.

 Expected:
 The caret appears at the location the user tapped, and UITextView.selectedRange is the range of the text at the location of the tap.
-This is the behaviour of TextKit 1 based UITextViews.
+This is the behaviour of TextKit 1 based UITextViews (you can test this by uncommenting the workaround in EditorViewController).

 Actual:
 The caret is positioned in an undefined location, and the selectedRange is different to the range at the location of the tap, often completely off-screen and with selectedRange.location off by several thousand.
 There is no pattern to this magnitude of the discrepancy.